Depression and Diabetes: What is the Connection?

 How Are Diabetes and Depression Related?

-What if I Experience Denial?
+What If I Experience Denial?

-How Can I Manage Depression and Diabetes?
+How to Manage Depression and Diabetes

-What Are the Signs of Depression?
+Recognizing the Signs of Depression

 • Loss of interest in hobbies or work

-• Sleep disturbances (insomnia or oversleeping)
+• Fatigue and sleep disturbances (insomnia or oversleeping)

-• Fixation on past failures
+• Fixation on past failures and self-blame

-• Suicidal thoughts
+• Suicidal thoughts or unexplained physical pain

 When to See a Doctor